It might be time to re-draw the Quebec-Labrador border, says Armand Joncas.

 According to Joncas, both geographically and culturally the region’s interests lie with Newfoundland and Labrador.

-The mayor cites a number of issues, including the incompletion of Route 138 from Kagaska to Old Fort.
-This secludes the Lower North Shore from the rest of the province and, therefore, residents rely, primarily, on their connection to Newfoundland and Labrador for a number of services.
+The mayor cites a number of issues including the incompletion of route 138 from Kagaska to Old Fort.
+This secludes the Lower North Shore from the rest of the province and, therefore, residents rely, primarily, on their connection to NL for a number of services.

-In September, the combined councils of the Lower North Shore (known as MRC La Côte-Nord-du- Golfe-St-Laurent) will discuss the matter and decide how to proceed.
+In September, the combined councils of the Lower North Shore (known as MRC La Côte-Nord-du-Golfe-St-Laurent) will discuss the matter and decide how to move from there.